nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 2. It then sorts the entity using the `sortEntities()` in increasing order by using a `COMPARATOR_ID_ASCENDING_ORDER` comparator that orders entities in increasing ID order.
 3. From here, Find Command creates a command result and returns it to the `LogicManager`.

-### List Feature

 ### View feature

 Pawbook allows the user to `view` an entity and all its related entities.
 For instance, the user may want to `view` all the dogs of one particular owner or all the dogs enrolled in a program.
 By entering the correct view command with the correct identification number, the entire list will be generated.

 When the user enters a valid command with the target entity ID, the ViewCommandParser will firstly parse the command and store the ID as an integer that is then passed on to as a parameter into the constructor method of a new ViewCommand instance.